LERCAutomation/DataSearches-ArcPro-UserGuide/execute/execute.rst

 	Only results for those layers for which features were found within the search radius are saved and added to the map.
 Empty files will not be generated.

-In ArcGIS Pro, search results are added to the current document as follows:
+Search results are added to the active map as follows:

 - If 'Yes' is selected in the 'Add Selected Layers to Map' search option, each saved GIS layer (where 'Yes' is selected in the 'KeepLayer' attribute in the configuration) is added to a new group layer.
-The name of the group layer follows the 'GroupLayerName', with any special characters replaced with the 'RepChar' as specified in the XML document (e.g. '2016/001' becomes '2016 001').
+The name of the group layer follows the 'GroupLayerName' format specified in the XML profile, with any special characters replaced with the 'RepChar' value (e.g. 'LERC/24/001' becomes '001' if the 'GroupLayerName' value is ``%subref%``).

 - If either 'Yes - with labels' or 'Yes - without labels' are selected in the 'Add Selected Layers to Map' search option and, if a layer file name is specified in the 'LayerFileName' attribute in the configuration for a saved layer, symbology is applied to that layer using the specified layer file.